Echack/Echack.github.io/project2.md

 ## 3. Additional Considerations

-Additional considerations could be that I could make the calculator show the tax amount for months and a chart to show the difference in amount over time.
+Addition considerations I would make is that I would like to make the UI more pleasing to look at and I would like to add more options for managing inventory.
+Like where certain inventory will be shipped to and if certain packaging is required in order to ship said inventory.
 [Back to Portfolio](./)